The World 2.0

 * I can’t remember the last time I heard a busy signal.

 * The Guiding Light has gone off the air after 72 years.
-I used to watch that show with my grandmother when I was ten.
+I watched that show with my grandmother when I was ten.

 * An MSN article predicts that, due to the competition from virtual, online colleges, traditional brick and mortar universities and colleges will disappear in the next 10 – 20 years.

-* Newspapers are becoming extinct in the wake of the internet’s glut of “information.”
+* Newspapers are becoming extinct in the wake of the internet’s “information” glut.

 * Youtube currently has more hours of programming than the collective hours of the three major network stations since television’s inception.

-Some other things I’ve been pondering lately is whether Amazon or Google is Skynet, the implications of cloud computing, the ultimate disappearance of the desktop computer as more and more people switch to “office suite 2.0,” or online applications and storage, the upcoming release of Google Wave, and the whole wide world of tagging.
+Along with noting that the race is on about whether Amazon or Google is Skynet, the implications of cloud computing, the ultimate disappearance of the desktop computer as more and more people switch to “office suite 2.0,” or online applications and storage, the upcoming release of Google Wave, and the whole wide world of tagging.
 Wow.
 Tagging.
 That’s radically mind-altering.

 As I ponder these changes, I think I know how my grandfather must have felt living over the span of time from horses to spaceships.